FeatherCMS/feather/README.md

 In other words Feather has the exact same system requirements as [Vapor 4](https://docs.vapor.codes/4.0/).

+It is recommended that you follow these instructions in the exact order presented.

 ## Installation

 - Clone or download the source files using this repository